Ajtruth/linux-bootcamp/Week 3/LAB1/README.md

 # 1. Create a resource group

 I created a resource group on my Azure account using the CLI, cloud shell which i am now conversant with.
-One can create resource group using interface or command line like bash, powershell ...,
+One can also create resource group using interface or command line like bash, powershell ...,

-I used bash on the
+I used git bash on the
 cloudshell to create my resource group.
 I used this command to create the resource group;
  * az group create --name Goop --location canada central